 - Receipt of money- Customer Payment

 The First two steps that are inquiry and quotation may or may not happen.
-A new customer may inquire and ask for quotation but an old customer may not inquire.
-Moreover, if you have contracted agreement to sell products at a certain price than customer will directly order without quotation.
+A new customer may inquire and ask for a quotation but an old customer may not inquire.
+Moreover, if you have a contracted agreement to sell products at a certain price then customers will directly order without quotation.

 SAP OTC Sales & Distribution